BSNL Mobile: VoLTE & HD Calling

 BSNL is launching 4G technology with VoLTE (HD Call) with VoWIFI support starting from the city of Punjab and Jammu & Kashmir in India.

 5G

-BSNL Mobile is expected to start 5G services soon ...
+BSNL Mobile is expected to start 5G (NR) services soon.

 VoNR

-Currently, BSNL is working with its vendor partner to come up with 5G in NSA(non-standalone) mode then BSNL will migrate towards 5G in SA(standalone) mode.
+Currently, BSNL is working with its vendor partner to come up with 5G in NSA (non-standalone) mode then BSNL will migrate towards 5G in SA (standalone) mode.

+VoWiFi

+BSNL launched Voice over WiFi (VoWiFi) services nationwide across all telecom circles on 1 January 2026 ahead of 5G rollout, enabling calls and messages over WiFi using existing mobile number.
+The free, IMS-based service ensures connectivity in low-signal areas.

 Spectrum frequency holding summary

 BSNL owns spectrum in 700 MHz, 850 MHz, 900 MHz, 1800 MHz, 2100 MHz and 2500 MHz, 3300 MHz and 26 GHz bands across the country.